Growing the CPA Pipeline

 Each year, thousands of dollars in scholarships are awarded to deserving students.
 Foundation scholarships are funded through a portion of member dues, investments, and generous donations from members, CPA firms and businesses, and instructors.

-Established in 1976, the Foundation of the Nebraska Society of CPAs provided a record 74 scholarships worth $129,000 to college accounting students at 14 Nebraska colleges and universities during the 2021-2022 school year.
+Established in 1976, the Foundation of the Nebraska Society of CPAs provided 74 scholarships worth nearly $100,000 to college accounting students at 14 Nebraska colleges and universities during the 2023-2024 school year.
 These scholarships help financially support college and university accounting majors who have the interest and capabilities of becoming successful accountants, are planning to take the CPA exam, and are considering an accounting career in Nebraska.

 The first president of the Foundation Board of Trustees was J.B.
 Dresselhaus of Lincoln, Neb.
 The Foundation continues to experience consistent growth under the leadership of current Foundation President Mark Manning of Crete, Neb.